 The whole point of having good geometry is to extract the most amount of grip and control out of your tires in all possible conditions.
 Whether it’s hard cornering, braking, driving over bad roads, or driving with a heavy load, your tires need to be used at their maximum potential at all times.

-With bad geometry, even the stickiest tires paired with the best suspension system in the world won’t help — your car will still drive like crap.
+With bad geometry, even the stickiest rubber at the perfect race-day tire pressure, paired with the best suspension system in the world won’t help — your car will still drive poorly.

 Static vs Dynamic Geometry